 Easy Pineapple Jam Recipe

-- 1 pineapple , peeled, cored, and chopped into ~1-2 inch pieces
+- 1 pineapple - peeled, cored, and chopped into ~1-2 inch pieces

 - 1 cup water

-- 1.5-2 cups sugar , to taste
+- 1.5-2 cups sugar - to taste

-- 1 tablespoon lemon juice (from 1/2 lemon)
+- 1 tablespoon lemon juice - (from ½ lemon)

 - In a large blender or food processor, pulse the chopped pineapple until it is roughly shredded.
 You might need to do this in 2-3 batches.
 Be careful not to turn it into a smoothie!

 - Combine the pulsed pineapple and the rest of the ingredients in a small/medium saucepan and heat on low until all the sugar melts (start with 1.5 cups sugar, you can always add more later).
-Bring to a boil, stir, then lower the heat and let simmer for 40-50 minutes, or until it reaches a nice jam consistency.
-Remove from heat.
-Add more sugar and/or cinnamon if you wish.Allow to cool and store in the fridge in a covered jar for up to 3 months.
+Add cinnamon, if using (save the ginger for later if you want to add ginger).